 As a proactive member of the UK’s innovation community I serve on the Board of PraxisAuril, as Vice Chair of Low Carbon South West CIC, and as a member of the West of England Combined authority's Business Advisory Board.

-Tony Hickson BSc, MBA, CLP, RTTP is Managing Director of the Technology Transfer team and an Executive Director on the board of Imperial Innovations Group PLC.
-Tony is responsible for intellectual property sourcing, licensing and spin-out creation for technologies arising from Imperial College London.
-Prior to joining the company in 2002, Tony had acquired 15 years of commercial and business development experience in bioscience companies including Wellcome Group, Murex Biotech, Abbott Laboratories and Kalibrant Limited.
-He has been a board director or observer for a number of start-up companies including Emcision, Polytherics (now Abzena) and Acublate Ltd, and was instrumental in the creation of companies such as Thiakis (sold to Wyeth, now Pfizer, in 2008), Respivert (sold to J&J in 2010), Circassia (floated on LSE in 2014) and Cell Medica (in advanced clinical studies).
-Tony is a Certified Licensing Professional, a board director of PraxisUnico and until recently acted as Chairman of the Intellectual Property Board of the European Institute of Technology Climate Change KIC.
+Tony Hickson BSc, MBA, CLP, RTTP is the Chief Business Officer for Cancer Research UK.
+He leads the Commercial Partnerships team responsible for the commercialisation of IP from CRUK funded projects, new start-up creation, licences and corporate alliances.
+Prior to this Tony was the Managing Director of Imperial Innovations Ltd, responsible for intellectual property sourcing, licensing and spin-out creation for technologies arising from Imperial College London.
+Tony has sat on the Executive Committee of IP Group and spent 5 years as an executive director on the board of Touchstone Innovations PLC, a company listed on the London Stock exchange investing in deep science projects from UK universities.
+Prior to joining Imperial Innovations, Tony had acquired 15 years of commercial and business development experience in bioscience companies including Wellcome Group R&D, Murex Biotech, Abbott Laboratories and Kalibrant Limited.
+He has acted as a board director or observer for a number of start-up companies including Polytherics (now Abzena), Catapult Therapy TCR, Zihipp and Precision Robotics, and was instrumental in the creation & development of companies such as Thiakis (sold to Wyeth/Pfizer in 2008), Respivert (sold to J&J in 2010), Circassia (listed on LSE in 2014), EMcision (sold to Boston Scientific in 2018) and Cell Medica (in advanced clinical studies).
+Tony has sat on the IP boards of two European Institutes of Technology (Healthcare and Climate Change), is a member of the BBSRC industry advisory panel and a board director of PraxisAuril.
+He has a diploma in company direction from the Institute of Directors and is a Certified Licensing Professional.

 Bryn is the Head of the Knowledge Exchange at Bangor University where he leads the team delivering business - academic collaborations.
 Based in the Research and Enterprise Office, Bryn has over 15 years’ experience of implementing a range of collaborative programmes including award winning KTPs and the ESF funded Knowledge Economy Skills Scholarship Programme (KESS), which supports collaborative PhD and Masters with SMEs in the West Wales and Valleys convergence region.